O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 - Stores the address of the primary system contract, which is central to the module's operations and integrations across the ZetaChain and other connected blockchains.

 **6. Registry of Foreign Coins:**
-- Maintains a comprehensive list of all foreign coins that have been deployed on ZetaChain.
+- Maintains a list of all foreign coins deployed on ZetaChain.

 ##### Messages